chojuhee/adaptiveImpute/README.md

 "Intelligent Initialization and Adaptive Thresholding for Iterative Matrix Completion; Some Statistical and Algorithmic Theory for
 Adaptive-Impute", and

-2) R codes for Figures 1-4 and Tables 1-4 that we present in Section 5 in the same paper.
+2) R codes for Figures 1-4 and Tables 1-4 which appear in Section 5 in the same paper.